Phase-type fitting of scale functions for spectrally negative Levy processes

-The \lev measure of the PH \lev process is only limited to a finite measure.
-To complement this, we also consider the meromorphic \lev process \cite{Kuznetsov_2010}, whose \lev measure may be infinite and is given as a countable sum of exponential functions.
-This generalizes the hyperexponential \lev process as well as a number of \lev processes such as Lamperti-stable processes \cite{Caballero_2006, Chaumont_2009}, hypergeometric processes \cite{Kuznetsov_2010_3, Kyprianou_2010} and those in the $\beta$- and $\Theta$-families \cite{Kuznetsov_2010_2,Kuznetsov_2009}.
-The corresponding scale function can be expressed explicitly as a \emph{countable} sum of exponential functions, which can be effectively approximated by a \emph{finite} sum with some analytical error bounds.
-We show numerically the effectiveness of the approximation procedure using examples with $\beta$-processes \cite{Kuznetsov_2010_2}.
+In order to evaluate the efficiency of the PH-fitting approach of approximating scale functions, we conduct a series of numerical experiments using the EM-algorithm of \cite{Asmussen_1996}.
+Using various fluctuation identities that can be computed analytically by the scale function, we compare their values of the fitted PH \lev processes with the simulated results.
+While a number of hyperexponential fitting algorithms as in \cite{Feldmann_1998} for a distribution with a completely monotone density are guaranteed to converge to the desired limits, fitting of a general distribution is known to be difficult.
+Nevertheless, at least for the case of finite \lev measures, our results show that the PH-fitting of scale functions are accurate even with a moderate number of phases and even for the case of uniformly-distributed jumps that are known to be difficult to fit.

 The rest of the paper is organized as follows.
-Section \ref{section_phase_type_process} studies the spectrally negative PH \lev process and its scale function.
-We show via the continuity theorem that the PH-fitting approach can approximate the scale function for a general spectrally negative \lev process.
-We further obtain, for the hyperexponential case, the joint distribution of the overshoot and undershoot at the first down-crossing time.
-Section \ref{section_meromorphic} obtains the scale function for the meromorphic \lev process and its upper and lower bounds.
-Section \ref{section_numerical_results} verifies the effectiveness of the PH-fitting approach through a series of numerical results.
-All proofs are given in the appendix.
+Section \ref{section_phase_type_process} reviews the scale function and studies the scale function for the case the Laplace exponent is a rational function.
+Section \ref{scale_phase} reviews the spectrally negative PH \lev process and studies its scale function.
+We show via the continuity theorem that the PH-fitting approach can approximate the scale function for a general spectrally negative \lev process, and also discuss its practicability and limitations.
+In Section \ref{section_numerical_results}, we give the performance of the PH-fitting approach through a series of numerical experiments.